Cornell-University-Combat-Robotics/Autonomous-24-25/README.md

 How to test corner detection:
 1. Change the hardcoded image file paths in Lines 8 and 9 in `detect_our_robot.py`
 2. In the command line, run `python corner_detection` or `python3 corner_detection`

-## 'raspberry_pi' Folder:

-specific code can be used in only raspberry_pi

-## 'camera_test' Folder:

-test code can be used

 ## 'scripts' Folder: